kubedb/cli/docs/concepts/databases/redis.md

 ### spec.mode

 `spec.mode` specifies the mode in which Redis server instance(s) will be deployed.
-The value of `mode` is either `"Standalone"` or `"Cluster"`.
-If it is used by the user, it must be one of these two values.
+The possible values are either `"Standalone"` or `"Cluster"`.
 The default value is `"Standalone"`.

-- ***Standalone***: This field tells the operator to start Redis server in standalone mode.
-That means a single server is deployed.
+- ***Standalone***: In this mode, the operator to starts a standalone Redis server.

-- ***Cluster***: If the value is `"Cluster"`, the operator will deploy Redis server instances in cluster mode.
+- ***Cluster***: In this mode, the operator will deploy Redis cluster.

 ### spec.cluster

-If `spec.mode` is set to `"Cluster"`, a cluster specification is needed.
-If `spec.cluster` is not set but `spec.mode` is set to `"Cluster"`, then the operator will set default cluster specifications.
-Currently, it has the following two fields:
+If `spec.mode` is set to `"Cluster"`, users can optionally provide a cluster specification.
+Currently, the following two parameters can be configured:

-- `spec.cluster.master`: Specifies the number of Redis master nodes.
+- `spec.cluster.master`: specifies the number of Redis master nodes.
 It must be greater or equal to 3.
 If not set, the operator set it to 3.
-- `spec.cluster.replicas`: Specifies the number of slave nodes per master.
+- `spec.cluster.replicas`: specifies the number of replica nodes per master.
 It must be greater than 0.
 If not set, the operator set it to 1.

-So, after filling this field, the operator will deploy a cluster with `spec.cluster.master` masters and each of the masters has exactly `spec.cluster.replicas` replica(s).

-> If `spec.mode` is set to `"Cluster"`, then `spec.replicas` has no significance.
+> If `spec.mode` is set to `"Cluster"`, then `spec.replicas` field is ignored.

 ### spec.storage